Become a Local Vendor

 Liability Insurance Requirement

 The Co-op requires that vendors have liability insurance naming Open Harvest as an Additional Insured.
-The minimum limit for General Liability should be no less than $1 million per occurrence.
+The minimum limit for General Liability should be no less than $1 million per occurrence and include coverage for products and completed operations.
 A certificate of coverage from the insurance carrier must be sent to the Co-op annually.

 Product Selection Guidelines